jeffknupp/talks/wharton-web-conference-14.md

 Note: Here we're adding a mixin class that will allow our resources to return a dictionary representation of themselves, which can easily be transformed to JSON.
-This uses database reflection, a technique that will become a lot more important later on.
+This is our first hint of database reflection, a technique that will become a lot more important later on.